 Rowling neatly blew this reading of the situation to smithereens with her depiction of circumstances as they stood at the opening of Book 5, with Snape making flying visits to Grimmauld Place, clearly back in the spying game.
 And for those who were slow on the uptake, she further nailed the lid closed on that particular theory’s coffin with Snape’s direct admission to Harry, in the penultimate Occlumency lesson, that, yes, he was spying.
 It was his job to find out what the Dark Lord was up to.
 But even as late as the spring of 2004 an astounding number of fans seemed to be determined to cling to this fanon myth in the face of all evidence to the contrary.

 What these readers did not seem to have grasped is that this is not a “series”, in the sense of a detective story series, or of a “series” on the order of the adventures of this or that group of High School friends, where new information in one book may change the situation in that particular book and in the books that come after it, but will have no effect upon any of the books that came before it.
 The Harry Potter “series” is supposedly all one story, and the story wasn’t finished yet.
 Any new information in the most recent book could change the reading of anything that took place in any of the others, all the way back to the beginning.
 And that if the reader was going to be able to follow the development of the action they must remain alert to such changes.
+And to be prepared to make such adjustments of their interpretation as necesseary.

 This particular, and now obsolete, fanon interpretation appeared to rest upon a tripod of assumptions drawn from the most surface reading of three specific incidents in the first four books.
 These incidents, in order of occurrence are; the foiling of Quirrell’s attempt to hex Potter off his broom in PS/SS; the infamous “where your loyalties lie” confrontation between Snape and Quirrell somewhat later the same year, and, finally, the belief that Snape was publicly outed by Dumbledore’s testimony at Karkaroff’s plea-bargain hearing in the Pensieve summary in GoF.
 Voldemort’s speech regarding the Coward, the Oathbreaker, and the Faithful Servant later in that book was generally believed to support this conclusion.